 The AKC Museum of the Dog honors working K9s

-Deborah is looking forward to welcoming MTA, police and firefighters who will be visiting the museum for the first time.
-And, thanks to generous AKC and museum board members, as well as other donors helping to off-set costs, there is no charge to the invited, uniformed first responders.
+Deborah was honored to welcome MTA, police and firefighters who were visiting the museum for the first time.
+And, thanks to generous AKC and museum board members, as well as other donors helping to off-set costs, there was no charge to the invited, uniformed first responders.
 These generous gifts also help the museum continue to conserve and present materials and stories about working dogs.

 “The AKC (American Kennel Club) has had a long relationship with the United States Police Canine Association and the museum is an affiliate of the AKC,” Deborah says.
 “Shortly after 9/11, AKC leadership was instrumental in creating a memorial to New York and everyone affected by 9/11 with local artists who designed bronze and ceramic life-sized dogs.”

 Those dogs were all over New York at the time.
 The museum has three in its collection.
-A couple will be on site during the tribute, including the one called “Pride” that is red, white, and blue.
-Guests will be able to take photos with Pride during the event.
+A couple were on site during the tribute, including the one called “Pride” that is red, white, and blue.
+Guests were able to take photos with Pride during the event.

-This event is sure to be an evening to remember.
+This event was an evening to remember.
 “It’s a tribute to express our appreciation and celebrate these heroes.
-It’s also an opportunity for guests to experience one of the most premier collections of dog art in the country. ” Deborah says.
+It was also an opportunity for guests to experience one of the most premier collections of dog art in the country. ” Deborah says.